amosyu2000/cyclops/docs/VnVPlan/VnVPlan.md

 Each group is responsible for receiving, testing, and communicating feedback given by peer reviewers, TAs, and the end user regarding the features under their domain.

 ### 4.2.
 SRS Verification Plan
- The requirements set about in the SRS document will be directly linked to test cases using the Traceability Between Test Cases and Requirements table found in section 5.3.
+ The requirements set about in the SRS document will be directly linked to test cases using the Traceability Between Test Cases and Requirements table found in [Section 5.3](#53).

 The SRS document has been verified as correct and complete using a number of methods.
 The Cyclops team has discussed the continued validity of this document and its requirements in team meetings.
 Further, peer reviews have been conducted on the document, concerns were raised, and issues were resolved.